-THE HOLDER OF A SPORTING LICENCE ACKNOWLEDGES THAT HE KNOWS AND UNDERSTANDS THE FAI SPORTING CODE AND COMMITS HIMSELF TO ABIDE BY IT.
+THE HOLDER OF A SPORTING LICENCE ACKNOWLEDGES THAT HE KNOWS AND UNDERSTANDS THE FAI SPORTING CODE AND COMMITS HIMSELF TO ABIDE BY

-Competitor not having sporting licence must sign a commitment that he knows and understands the FAI Sporting Code and commits himself to abide by it (2.7).

-4.3.3 THE JURY HAS THE RIGHT TO TERMINATE THE EVENT IF THE ORGANISERS FAIL TO ABIDE BY THE FAI SPORTING CODE AND PUBLISHED REGULATIONS.
-THEY MAY RECOMMEND TO THE Ballooning Federation of Russia THAT ALL ENTRY FEES BE RETURNED.

-4.4.1 (NOT USED).

-23rd Velik riye Luki International Hot Air Balloon Meeting EVENT RULES 5.2.3 A FORMAL COMPLAINT MUST BE SUBMITTED IN ENGLISH or F WRITING AND WILL RECEIVE A WRITTEN REPLY.
-Russian AND IN 5.6.2.2 WITHIN 8 HOURS OF THE REPLY TO HIS COMPLAINT THE COI SUBMIT HIS PROTEST IN ENGLISH or Russian AND IN WRITING THE PROTEST FEE.
-The rest hours defined in the competition deta disregarded for the purpose of the time limits.
-ACCOMPANIED BY 5.8.2 ALL NON-REFUNDED DEPOSIT FEES FROM PROTESTS WILL E JURY TO Ballooning Federation of Russia, WITHIN 7 DAYS OF THE EVENT.
-THE FEE WILL THEN BE SEGREGATED FOR THE Federation of Russia.
-IE CONC LUSION O F 6.11.2 The competitor will return the - FRF - logger(s) - any unused marker to the designated official(s).
-Any undue delay in returning the logger may be penalised up to 10 task points for each full or not full minute time for this penalty will be 2 hours after end of the longest SCORIN e of the delay.
-Initial 6 11 3 Pilot has the right to fill the FRF not completely or not to fill it at all.
-By using this right the
+- IT.
+Competitor not having sporting licence must sign a commitment that he knows and understands the FAI Sporting Code and commits himself to abide by it (2.7). - 4.3.3 THE JURY HAS THE RIGHT TO TERMINATE THE EVENT IF THE ORGANISERS FAIL TO ABIDE BY THE FAI SPORTING CODE AND PUBLISHED REGULATIONS.
+THEY MAY RECOMMEND TO THE Ballooning Federation of Russia THAT ALL ENTRY FEES BE RETURNED. - 4.4.1 (NOT USED). - 5.2.3 A FORMAL COMPLAINT MUST BE SUBMITTED IN ENGLISH or Russian AND IN WRITING AND WILL RECEIVE A WRITTEN REPLY. - 5.6.2.2 WITHIN 8 HOURS OF THE REPLY TO HIS COMPLAINT THE COMPETITOR SHALL SUBMIT HIS PROTEST IN ENGLISH or Russian AND IN WRITING ACCOMPANIED BY THE PROTEST FEE.
+The rest hours defined in the competition details will be disregarded for the purpose of the time limits. - 5.6.3.4 Time limits applying to scores published after 1300 on the day before the last flying day will also be reduced to one hour - 5.8.2 ALL NON-REFUNDED DEPOSIT FEES FROM PROTESTS WILL BE SENT BY THE JURY TO Ballooning Federation of Russia, WITHIN 7 DAYS OF THE CONCLUSION OF THE EVENT.
+THE FEE WILL THEN BE SEGREGATED FOR THE USE OF Ballooning Federation of Russia. - 6.11.2 The competitor will return the - FRF - logger(s) - any unused marker to the designated official(s).
+Any undue delay in returning the logger and unused markers may be penalised up to 10 task points for each full or not full minute of the delay.
+Initial time for this penalty will be 2 hours after end of the longest SCORING PERIOD (12.17).

 - 6.11.3 Pilot has the right to fill the FRF not completely or not to fill it at all.
 By using this right the pilot waives his right for the assistance (5.1) regarding logger scoring. - 6.11.4 Immediately after landing, competitor must report to the Safety officer on the completion of the flight.
-The form of the report SMS message "(competition number) landing" to the Safety officer's phone number from any phone number of the competitor. - 8.5.1 COMPETITION RULES SHALL NOT BE IN CONFLICT WITH SPORTING CODE.
+The form of the report SMS message "(competition number) landing" to the Safety officer's phone number from any phone number of the competitor. - An electronic mark recorded by a competitor's GPS-equipment can only be used if the equipment has been approved by the Director before the flight or specific rules under Section II have been followed.
+Otherwise the competitor will be scored to his next nearest mark or landing position, whichever is best.
+A score to a track point will not be made. - 8.5.1 COMPETITION RULES SHALL NOT BE IN CONFLICT WITH SPORTING CODE.
 THEY MUST NOT BE CHANGED after the General Briefing.